By learning about these 12 ways to significantly improve front door security you can help to keep your home secure from the threat posed by criminals.

 That something is keeping them from breaking into your home in the first place.

 Most criminals will see security cameras and immediately decide that a home isn’t worth it, which is why you should strongly consider having them installed.

 Security camera prices have come down dramatically over the past 10 years.

 What used to cost $1000 is now available for under $100 – and you can view the playback on your phone!

 Pros: Great deterrent, also records evidence of crimes

 Cons: Very few

-But, there are also security bars you can find at home improvement stores like Home Depot and Lowes that doesn’t require any installation since they use the floor as a brace.
-While a security bar is a solution you can only use when you are home, keeping your home secure when you and your family are occupying it should be your primary concern anyway.
+While a security door lock is a solution you can only use when you are home, keeping your home secure when you and your family are occupying it should be your primary concern anyway.